 Karoline Hjorth (b.
 1980) is a Norwegian photographer, artist and writer.
-She completed her BA Photographic Arts and MA International Journalism at the University of Westminster (London) in 2009 and is currently based in Oslo.
+She completed her BA Photographic Arts and MA International Journalism at the University of Westminster (London) in 2009.
 Her photographic work has received the Deloitte Award at the National Portrait Gallery in London and has been exhibited and published internationally.

-Her recent work has been exhibited in solo and group shows at The Royal Academy of Arts (London), Salamanca Arts Centre (Tasmania), Art Toronto, NADA Miami, Museum of Contemporary Art Kiasma (Helsinki), The Chimney NYC, Shoot Gallery (Oslo), Fotogalleriet (Oslo), Landskrona Fotofestival (Sweden), Greenland National Museum, Gallery FACTORY (Seoul) and The Norwegian National Museum of Art, Architecture and Design, amongst others.
+Her recent work has been exhibited in solo and group shows at The Royal Academy of Arts (London), Salamanca Arts Centre (Tasmania), Art Toronto, NADA Miami, Museum of Contemporary Art Kiasma (Helsinki), The Chimney NYC, Galleri F15 (Jeløy, Moss, Norway), Shoot Gallery (Oslo), Fotogalleriet (Oslo), Landskrona Fotofestival (Sweden), Greenland National Museum, Gallery FACTORY (Seoul) and The Norwegian National Museum of Art, Architecture and Design, amongst others.

 Contact: firstname.lastname@example.org / +47 45 77 57 67